-In South Africa, Boxing Day is known as “Day of Goodwill.”
+In South Africa, Boxing Day is known as the “Day of Goodwill.”
 This day is about giving to the less fortunate.

-In other continental European countries, it is known as “Christmas II” or “Second Christmas Day”.
+In other continental European countries, it is known as “Christmas II” or “Second Christmas Day.”

-Boxing Day traditions depend on the location, however it includes shopping, giving money and gifts to the less fortunate, and a day of watching sporting events like horse racing and football.
+Boxing Day traditions depend on the location; however, it includes shopping, giving money and gifts to the less fortunate, and a day of watching sporting events like horse racing and football.

 Boxing Day is one of the British bank holidays recognized since 1871.

-There is no official reason as to why it is known as “Boxing Day”.
+There is no official reason as to why it is known as “Boxing Day.”